KindaNormalGithub/PySnake/README.md

-# Snake Adventure - Python Arcade Game
+# PySnake - Python Arcade Game

-Welcome to "Snake Adventure," a classic Python-based arcade game developed using the Pygame library.
+Welcome to "PySnake," a classic Python-based arcade game developed using the Pygame library.

 ## Getting Started